-6.1 Students are required to abide by the building closing times determined for the Campus.
-Opening and closing times will be determined by an authorised College Officer from time to time and will be shown on campus official noticeboards.
-Buildings and other campus premises or grounds are to be vacated at any time when required by an authorised Officer of the College.
+- 6.1 Students are required to abide by the building closing times determined for the Campus.
+Opening and closing times will be determined by an authorised College Officer from time to time and will be shown on Official Notice boards.
+Building and other Campus premises or grounds are to be vacated at any time when required by an authorised officer of the College. - 6.2 In the interests of safety and student welfare, persons under the age of 16 years are not permitted on Campus unless expressly authorised by the Dean and Director. - 6.3 In the interests of general comfort and safety, students. staff and visitors are required to obey the Campus rules regarding smoking, eating and drinking. - 6.4 Students seeking to serve alcoholic drinks at social functions are required to have the prior permission of the Dean and Director or delegate. - 6.5 Students who fail to comply with these rules may be required to show cause why they should not lose their entitlement to membership and privileges of the College

-- 6.2 In the interests of safety and student welfare persons under the age of 16 years are not the permitted on campus unless expressly authorised by the Dean and Director. - 6.3 In the interests of general comfort and safety, students, staff and visitors are required to obey the campus rules formulated with regard to smoking, eating and drinking. - 6.4 Students seeking to serve alcoholic drinks at a social function on campus are required to have the permission of the Dean and Director or delegate. - 6.5 Students who fail to comply with these rules may be required to show cause why they should not lose their entitlement to membership and privileges of the College, and subsequently may be subject to such penalty as may be determined by the Dean and Director. - 6.6 Animals are not permitted on any part of the campus except with the permission of an authorised College Officer.
+- and, subsequently, may be subject to such penalty as may be determined by the Dean and Director. - 6.6 Animals are not permitted on any part of the Campus, except with the permission of an authorised College officer.